c2997108/lastwasm/doc/lastal.rst

 -P THREADS
     Divide the work between this number of threads running in parallel.
 0 means use as many threads as your computer claims it can handle simultaneously.
-Single query sequences are not divided between threads, so you need multiple queries per batch for this option to take effect.
+Single query sequences are not divided between threads, so you need multiple queries for this option to take effect.
+With multiple threads, the order of the output is not fixed, but there are two guarantees:

+    * All the alignments for one query sequence will appear together, and in a fixed order.
+    * If each query sequence has length <= 2000, then pairs of queries stay together, e.g. the output for the 2nd query will be immediately after the output for the 1st query.

 -i BYTES
-    Search queries in batches of at most this many bytes.
+    Process the query sequences in batches, of at most this many bytes.
 If a single sequence exceeds this amount, however, it is not split.
 You can use suffixes K, M, and G to specify KibiBytes, MebiBytes, and GibiBytes.
-This option has no effect on the results.

-    If the reference was split into volumes by lastdb_, then each volume will be read into memory once per query batch.
+This option makes ``-P`` less efficient, because each batch is separately multi-threaded, but it fixes the output order to be the same as the input.

 -M  Find minimum-difference alignments, which is faster but cruder.
     This treats all matches the same, and minimizes the number of